-- Russell, Trent, Wade and Tom wear sweaters over their shirts, which were present in their earlier designs.
+- Russell, Trent, Wade, and Tom wear sweaters over their shirts, which were part of their earlier designs.

-- Tad and Gord are wearing sweaters instead of vests, which were their designs in development.
+- Tad and Gord are wearing sweaters instead of vests, which were part of their earlier designs.

 These Lola icons share the same name, meaning that during the mission The Tenements in Chapter 3, the game will randomly pick one between the two.